flowerinthenight/flowerinthenight.github.io/_posts/2023-04-13-homebrew-golang-p2.md

 #### c) Do a tagged release

-Tagged releases will do a deployment to your tap.
+Tagged releases should now do a deployment to your tap.

 {% highlight shell %}
 $ git tag v1.0.0